YijianZhou/YijianZhou.github.io/index.md

 * * *
 ## News and Events

+**[2025.02-03] Papers published: AI-PAL, Quasi-repeaters**
+[AI-PAL](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2025JB031294) is finally out!!
+I've been having this idea for over 4 years
+Searching for quasi-repeaters within repeater sequences is also an idea from my list, and we have now applied it to [2023 Turkey doublet](https://doi.org/10.1029/2024GL114367)

 **[2024.12] AGU and road trips**
 A fun and busy December.
 Nice to be with my friends